European Court of Human Rights

 Part of the: European Human Rights System

-The European Court of Human Rights (ECtHR) is a regional human rights judicial body based in Strasbourg, France.
+The European Court of Human Rights (ECtHR) is a regional human rights judicial body based in Strasbourg, France, created under the auspices of the Council of Europe.
 The Court began operating in 1959 and has delivered more than 10,000 judgments regarding alleged violations of the European Convention on Human Rights.

 In 1998, the European human rights system was reformed to eliminate the European Commission of Human Rights, which previously decided the admissibility of complaints, oversaw friendly settlements, and referred some cases to the Court – in a manner similar to the current Inter-American System.
 Now, individual victims may submit their complaints directly to the European Court of Human Rights.